-Time value unit Time value of human activities The monetary value of one minute that is saved by one vehicle.
-(Unit: yen/vehicle-minutes) (wonetary) value of time savings that can be used for extra numan activities such as labor and leisure.
-F Time value of vehicle use (Monetary) value of time savings that can be used for extra production activities by unused vehicle.
-L Time value of freight (Monetary) value of time savings from reduced travel time of freight
+Time value unit The monetary value of one minute that is saved by one vehicle.
+(Unit: yen/vehicle-minutes) Time value of human activities (Monetary) value of time savings that can be used for extra human activities such as labor and leisure.
+Time value of vehicle use (Monetary) value of time savings that can be used for extra production activities by unused vehicle.
+Time value of freight (Monetary) value of time savings from reduced travel time of freight